 Students must follow the news as we will use current issues to bring our studies to life.
 Issues such as poverty, feminism, abortion, euthanasia are used within lessons and it is expected that students will be able to bring current issues and debates surrounding these areas into their essays.
 There is an important focus on literacy.
 Students will be encouraged to read widely around the course and to develop the skills of academic writing.
 Arguing to a conclusion is a requirement and will be taught alongside the course specification.

 Links With Other Subjects

 This course combines extremely well with most other arts, social science and humanities subjects including: English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology, Politics, and Business.

 Students who have a qualification in Religion, Ethics and Philosophy can move into any profession as the skills that you will develop in analysis and argument are transferable and are valuable in a range of careers.
 Many students progress into careers within the civil service, teaching, journalism, nursing and law.

 Why study at The Sixth Form Bolton?

 This course is regarded as a highly academic subject and is well respected by employers and universities alike.
 We have excellent links with prestigious universities and progression rates to higher education are high.
-Give your university applications the competitive edge and develop the thinking skills for the 21st Century.
+Give your university applications the competitive edge and develop the necessary thinking skills for the 21st Century.

-The department is committed to facilitate your learning in an enthusiastic and supportive manner.
+The department is committed to facilitating your learning in an enthusiastic and supportive manner.
 We offer additional support and enrichment programme, as well as having many excellent e-learning resources to aid your progression through the subject content.